BigStinky11/STIR-Project/TFODCourse/README.md

-print(f"Hello, this is my code. \nIt's not done yet, but I'm trying :)")
+print(f"Hello, this is my code." \n"It's not done yet, but I'm trying :)")